-If you are considering divorce, one of your top questions will likely be, “Who gets the house in a divorce?”
-The most valuable marital asset is usually the house, with the most significant debt typically being the mortgage; so, it makes sense that the question about the house is a top concern.
+If you are considering divorce, one of your top questions will likely be, “Who decides who gets what in a divorce?”
+The most valuable marital asset is usually the house, with the most significant debt typically being the mortgage.
+So, it makes sense that the question about the house is a top concern.
 The house is one of the biggest complications in a divorce settlement.
 But remember, who decides who gets what in a divorce is not always about the house.

 Ultimately, the court makes the decision on the division of assets and accrued debt.
 Here are some factors impacting the decision:

-- In Georgia, equitable division of property does not necessarily require that the property be divided equally.
-Nor does it mean that all of the property owned by each person will be considered in the division.
+- In Georgia, equitable division of property does not necessarily require that the courts divide the property equally.
+Nor does it mean that the court will consider all of the property owned by each person.

 - A house belonging to one spouse prior to the marriage will typically not be subject to division.
 Instead, it will remain the property of the spouse who was the original owner.
 However, the other spouse may receive payment for certain value increases.
 For example, if he or she helped create value through remodeling, maintenance or mortgage payments.